 That’s why I made this resource.
-I reviewed the top-rated online LSAT study materials, so you can easily look through all of the different courses and see which one matches your personality and learning style best.
+I reviewed the top LSAT prep courses, so you can easily look through all of the different courses and see which one matches your personality and learning style best.
 Check out the prep course comparison below.

-Quick Look at Online LSAT Course Reviews and Rankings
+Quick Look at Best LSAT Prep Course Reviews and Rankings

 Here’s a list of the top LSAT exam review courses on the market today.

-The Top 6 Best LSAT Review Courses & Study Materials in April 2021 :
+Top 6 Best LSAT Prep Courses & Study Materials of 2023: